RudyMartin/rag-demo/README.md

-# rag-demo
-Data Science Camp Navigator
-# 🔍 Ask the Camp: RAG Demo (Streamlit + FAISS + Open LLM)
+# 🧭 Camp Navigator: RAG Demo (Streamlit + FAISS + Open LLM)

-Welcome to the **CodeBreakers RAG Demo**, a student-friendly starter project that teaches how to build an AI assistant using Retrieval-Augmented Generation (RAG).
+Welcome to the **Camp Navigator Demo**, a student-friendly starter project that teaches how to build an AI assistant using Retrieval-Augmented Generation (RAG).
 This project reflects the values in the [CodeBreakers Manifesto](../codebreakers_manifesto)—open, ethical, user-first technology.

 ![License: CC BY 4.0](https://img.shields.io/badge/License-CC%20BY%204.0-lightgrey.svg)